Barry Sherman: Death

-The next day, the Shermans met at Apotex headquarters late in the afternoon, where they went over some design changes to the new house in Barry's office.
+On December 13, 2017, late in the afternoon, the Shermans met in Barry's office at Apotex headquarters, where they went over some design changes to the new house.
 Honey was planning to leave for a holiday vacation in Miami a few days later; Barry was to join her a week later.
 It was the last time the couple were seen alive.
 Later that evening, after returning home, Sherman sent his Apotex staff a routine email about a drug the company was developing.
 He did not call anyone during that night, which they said was unusual because he frequently suffered from insomnia.
-The next day, December 14, he did not show up at Apotex; again this was out of the ordinary for him.
+The next day, December 14, he did not show up at Apotex; again, this was out of the ordinary for him.

-The next morning, December 15, neither Barry nor Honey was expected to be at home in the morning.
+The next morning, December 15, neither Barry nor Honey were expected to be at home in the morning.
 The cleaning staff had already let themselves in with a recently installed lockbox when a pair of real estate agents arrived around mid-morning with a couple interested in the property.
 After showing them around the main story, the agents took the couple downstairs to the lap pool and hot tub.
 There, they discovered Barry and Honey's bodies on the floor next to the pool.
 Both of their necks were tied with leather belts to a metal railing slightly over a metre high around the pool.
 Barry was seated, his legs crossed, on the pool deck; Honey was on her side with a bruise on her face.
 Coats were pulled down over their shoulders restraining their arms; they were facing away from the water and fully clothed.

 On the second anniversary of the case, the Toronto Star reported that the positions the bodies were found in nearly matched those of two 1970s-era "junk" sculptures of human figures posed sitting on speakers in the basement.
 Barry's right leg was crossed over his left, just like one, however Honey's legs were not in front of her as those on the corresponding sculpture had been.

 The Star also reported that Honey's cell phone was found in a bathroom that, according to friends, she never used, suggesting she might have gone there in an attempt to summon help but was overpowered in the process.
 Similarly, Barry's gloves, as well as paperwork related to an inspection of the house, were left on the floor just outside the garage door, on the way to the basement pool.
 A window had been left open to allow a recently painted room to air out, and a basement door was unlocked, as apparently the Shermans frequently left it.
 Someone who may have known this, as well as the interior layout of the house, may have been able to escape through a neighbouring back yard after the crime, police said.